claudiusask/foreman-katello/foreman-katello/STEP - 4 - Puppet Integration, Image, CloudInit, HostGroup, vSphere and image provisioning.md

 The Puppet signing requests for all servers will be listed under:

-Infrastructure > Smart Proxies > Puppet CA > Certificates
+Infrastructure > Smart Proxies > Puppet CA > Certificates   and add *.xyz.com